huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 <div class="flex gap-4">
   <div>
     <img class="rounded-xl" src="https://huggingface.co/datasets/diffusers/docs-images/resolve/main/i2vgen_xl_images/img_0009.png"/>
-    <figcaption class="mt-2 text-center text-sm text-gray-500">"initial image of a library"</figcaption>
+    <figcaption class="mt-2 text-center text-sm text-gray-500">initial image</figcaption>
   </div>
   <div>
     <img class="rounded-xl" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/i2vgen-xl-example.gif"/>
-    <figcaption class="mt-2 text-center text-sm text-gray-500">"generated video"</figcaption>
+    <figcaption class="mt-2 text-center text-sm text-gray-500">generated video</figcaption>
   </div>
 </div>

 ### AnimateDiff

-AnimateDiff is an adapter model that inserts a motion module into a pretrained diffusion model to animate an image.
+[AnimateDiff](../api/pipelines/animatediff) is an adapter model that inserts a motion module into a pretrained diffusion model to animate an image.
 The adapter is trained on video clips to learn motion which is used to condition the generation process to create a video.
 It is faster and easier to only train the adapter and it can be loaded into most diffusion models, effectively turning them into "video models".

 Start by loading a [`MotionAdapter`].